 The publication of The Virginian by Owen Wister in 1902 is generally considered the beginning of what is today identified as the Traditional Western, featuring a strong, silent hero facing and overcoming great odds, often by himself, and generally set in the three decades after the American Civil War.
 The Traditional Western got a boost from Zane Grey in such books as Riders of the Purple Sage, which helped open the trail for such writers as Max Brand, Louis L’Amour, Nelson Nye, Jack Schaefer, Elmer Kelton and many others.

 Hard Texas Winter, a Traditional Western, was Preston Lewis’s first book.
-Subsequently, he wrote Traditional Westerns under his “Will Camp” pseudonym, though there is often a blurring of the lines between a Traditional Western and a historical novel in books such as his Spur-winning Blood of Texas and Rio Ruidoso, the first volume in his Three Rivers Trilogy (Rio Ruidoso, Rio Bonito and Rio Hondo) on the Lincoln County War.
+Subsequently, he wrote Traditional Westerns under his “Will Camp” pseudonym, though there is often a blurring of the lines between a Traditional Western and a historical novel in books such as his Spur Award-winning Blood of Texas and Rio Ruidoso, the first volume in his Three Rivers Trilogy (Rio Ruidoso, Rio Bonito and Rio Hondo) on the Lincoln County War.

 Rio Hondo: In the aftermath of the Lincoln County War’s “Big Killing,” rancher Wes Bracken must rebuild life for himself and his family amid the lingering animosities from the deadly feud.
 The conflagration has destroyed his livelihood, strained his family, and turned both sides against him as he steered a neutral path between the warring factions.